Baffle Data Protection Services on AWS

 The following table lists the ports that must allow connections in order for Baffle Manager to communicate.

 Section 1.
 Launch and configure the Baffle Manager AMI from AWS Marketplace

-- Search for Baffle in the AWS Marketplace, or click the following link to begin setup – Baffle Data Protection Services
+1. Search for Baffle in the AWS Marketplace, or click the following link to begin setup – Baffle Data Protection Services.

-- Launch a Baffle Manager instance with the following settings.
+2. Launch an EC2 instance for Baffle Manager with the following settings.

-- Once the instance is running, navigate to the site via HTTPS.
+3. Once the instance is running, connect to it with a web browser via HTTPS.
 Use the public IP address of the instance.
 For example, https://192.168.1.1 as an address.

-This indicates that the Baffle Manager is currently in a locked state.
+This indicates that the Baffle Manager is in a locked state.

 4. To unlock the Baffle Manager, access the system via SSH.
-Use “baffle” as the username, followed by the public IP address.
-You will also need the key file that you selected when you set up the instance.
+Use “baffle” as the username for the SSH connection, followed by the public IP address (for example, [email protected]).
+You will also need the key pair file that you selected when you launched the instance.